Lawyer: Cops 'put a thumb on the scale' to convict innocent man

 In addition, Exoneration Project lawyers took aim at the photo lineup at the heart of the case against McCullough.

 The night Maria disappeared, she had been playing at a street corner with her childhood friend, Kathy Sigman Chapman, when a man approached.
 He gave his name as Johnny and took Maria on a piggyback ride.
-Chapman, then 8, went home to get her gloves.
+Chapman, then 8, went home to get her mittens.
 When she returned, Johnny -- and Maria -- were gone.

 Five decades later, investigators showed Chapman a photo lineup of six men, including McCullough.
 She pointed to McCullough's picture and said he was Johnny.